fbpx

 Trial

 For individuals who have never been charged with domestic violence, I do not usually recommend that they accept a criminal conviction or deferred adjudication, because both of these lead to a family violence finding.
 Therefore, if there is not a good plea offer on the table, trial might be the best option to get favorable results.
 The decision to proceed to trial or accept a plea deal is ultimately up to the defendant.
 Going to trial can be a lengthy and emotionally taxing process, but it also provides the opportunity for the defendant to present their side of the story and potentially be found not guilty.
 On the other hand, accepting a plea deal typically means pleading guilty to a lesser offense in exchange for a reduced sentence.
 This can avoid the stress and expense of going to trial, but it also means accepting responsibility for the crime and potentially facing consequences such as probation, fines, or even jail time.
-Sometimes trial is the only way to clear your name of domestic abuse.

 The “Cycle of Violence”